fermenting/clicky-memory-game/README.md

         }
 ~~~

+To test that this approach works, I found the product of all numbers used.
+For each number used, I divided the product of all numbers by one of the prime numbers used, and then divided it again by the same prime number.
+If the remainder is 0 for any result, than that would indicate an erroneous game over condition.

+if (product/primeNum % primeNum !== 0) {no false positives}

 ## Styling

 I was playing memory games like this in the early 90's, so I tried to style my 'Member Giphys in that vain - Strange pastel colors, images that look like they could be on the bottom of a skate board, and southpark references.
-That's what we were in to at the time!
+That's what we dug at the time!

 ## Thanks